kryzlerahne/Resume-Parser/README.md

 ### 📝 Pre-filled Editable Registration Form

-Once data is extracted, it automatically populates a user-friendly registration form.
+Once data is extracted, it automatically populates into the registration form.
 Every field remains **editable**, so users can verify or correct the data before submission.

 ### ✅ Real-time Form Validation